What Is The Home Appraiser Appraising?

 Real Estate Appraisal Myths to Know

-Sometimes in real estate, there are certain things that people say and do that somehow become facts in the minds of consumers and real estate agents.
-A couple of these are that real estate appraisers consider a home assessed value when figuring out appraised value.
-Wrong they do not!
+Sometimes, in real estate, there are certain things that people say and do that somehow become facts in the minds of consumers and real estate agents.
+A couple of these are that real estate appraisers consider a home’s assessed value when determining appraised value.
+Wrong, they do not!

-Assessed value has nothing to do with market value and is just a measuring stick for how much a municipality needs to collect for its tax roles.
+Assessed value has nothing to do with market value and is a measuring stick for how much a municipality must collect for its tax roles.
 Realtors, unfortunately, often perpetuate this myth in their marketing.
-“Come take a look at this incredible value, under-priced a hundred thousand below assessed value.”
+“Come look at this incredible home, under-priced a hundred thousand below-assessed value.”
 The assumption the agent would have you believe is that the assessed value is the market value.
 Sorry, guys, it isn’t!

 House appraisers also do not look at the Zillow value of your home either!
 This is another home appraisal myth that seems to be making the rounds.
-Do you seriously believe a competent appraiser would ever look at what a computer thinks your home is worth?
-Believe it, or not some folks do.
+Do you seriously believe a competent appraiser would consider what a computer thinks your home is worth?
+Believe it or not, some folks do.

 As a homeowner, these are all the things you should be concerned about trying to navigate your way through the real estate appraisal process.
-Hopefully, this information has been useful whether you will be selling your home now or in the near future!
+Hopefully, this information has been helpful whether you will be selling your home now or shortly!

-Understanding what house appraisers look for is key information for buyers and sellers to know.
-Hopefully, you now have a better understanding of the appraisal process and what to expect.
+Understanding what house appraisers look for is critical information for buyers and sellers.
+Hopefully, you now better understand the appraisal process and what to expect.

-About the author: The above Real Estate information on what home appraisers look for during a real estate appraisal was provided by Bill Gassett, a Nationally recognized leader in his field.
+Learn more about Bill Gassett and the publications he has been featured in.
 Bill can be reached via email at billgassett@remaxexec.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.
+Bill has helped people move in and out of Metrowest towns for the last 38+ years.

 I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.